 “As vocabulary is reduced , so are the number of feelings you can express, the number of events you can describe, the number of the things you can identify!
 Not only understanding is limited, but also experience.
 Man grows by language.
 Whenever he limits language he retrogresses!” ― Sheri S. Tepper, A Plague of Angels

-As I said in my last article, the common assumption that Grammar is more important than Vocabulary is nothing but a myth.
+As we discussed in the last article, the common assumption that Grammar is more important than Vocabulary is nothing but a myth.
 Vocabulary is of crucial importance to any foreign language learner.
 And when it comes to a language like Korean which has a very rich vocabulary to express subtle meanings and emotions, the importance of a strong vocabulary increases manifold.
 Here I am listing 5 most important reasons why you should work for a stronger Korean Vocabulary:-

-- Impress others, Improve relationships: Stronger vocabulary leads to good communication and all of us know that Good communication skills lead to better social image and better relationships.
-I remember once I used the word ‘분말’ instead of ‘가루’, referring to the powder form of spices that goes into Ramyeon and the person I was talking to was so impressed with it, though I had just learned that word from my habit of checking ingredients on food packets.
+5. Impress others, Improve relationships: Stronger vocabulary leads to good communication and all of us know that Good communication skills lead to better social image and better relationships.
+I remember once I used the word ‘분말 (bunmal)’ instead of ‘가루(garu)’, referring to the powdered form of spices in 라면 (Ramyeon) and the native Korean person I was talking to was super impressed that I knew even such ‘difficult’ words.
+Though I had learned that word just from my habit of checking ingredients on food packets.
 He overestimated my Korean language level just because I used an advanced level word instead of the beginner level one.

 So, whether you are learning Korean just a hobby or to study in Korea or to make a career in it, you should work on improving your Korean vocabulary.
 Very soon you will realize that your enhanced vocabulary is helping you improve your overall Korean language skills.